 Get exclusive member benefits & effect social change.
 Join Today

-A vasectomy is a form of permanent birth control.
+A vasectomy is a form of birth control.
 It prevents sperm from being released during ejaculation.
 During the procedure, the vas deferens are cut or blocked.
 The vas deferens is the duct that carries sperm from the testicles to the urethra.

-Potential short-term complications of vasectomy include:
+Potential short-term risks of vasectomy include:

 Written by: the Healthline Editorial Team

 Medically reviewed on: May 27, 2016: University of Illinois-Chicago, College of Medicine